 In between grocery runs recently, I made cranberry muffins by using tomato juice (ketchup and water, really) in place of the eggs and milk.
 They were weirdly delicious, moist, and not tomato-y at all.

-You know how nearly everyone is wondering about foods that support health and immune systems right now?
+You know how nearly everyone is wondering about foods that support our health right now?
 This ingredient swap made some darn tasty muffins, but did little to nothing in terms of nutrition.

 It got me thinking.